 This is a longer documentary about the brain a study into its central role in everything we do.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Brain Amazingly Small, Amazingly Powerful – Why?
+Please use the Social Network links just below to share this information from The Explanation, The Brain Amazingly Small, Amazingly Powerful – Why?